A Guide to Completing the MCS150 Form for Motor Carriers

 Gather the Necessary Information

-Before starting to fill out the form, make sure to gather all the necessary information, including your company's legal name, address, and identification number.
+Before filling out the form, gather all the necessary information, including your company's legal name, address, and identification number.
 Learn more about Biennial Update.
 You'll also need information about your operations, such as the types of cargo you transport and the number and types of vehicles you use.

 Complete Section 1

-In Section 1, provide basic identification information about your company, including your legal name, DBA name, and physical address.
-If your company is a corporation or LLC, you'll need to provide information about your officers or members.
+Section 1 provides basic identification information about your company, including your legal name, DBA name, and physical address.
+If your company is a corporation or LLC, you must provide information about your officers or members.

 Complete Section 2

-In Section 2, provide information about your operations, such as the types of cargo you transport, the states where you operate, and the number and types of vehicles you use.
+Section 2 provides information about your operations, such as the types of cargo you transport, the states where you operate, and the number and types of vehicles you use.

 Complete Section 3

 Section 3 asks for details about your safety management controls, such as driver training and vehicle maintenance programs.
 Read more about Broker Freight Package.
-Provide accurate and complete information in this section to ensure compliance with federal regulations.
+This section provides accurate and complete information to ensure compliance with federal regulations.

 Skip Section 4 (If Applicable)